CityOfBoston/digital/services-js/README.md

 ```

 #### Single Page Application (SPA)
-Our WebApp are what is considered `Single Page Apps`, meaning that it all runs off of the same front end code even when the URL subpage and parameters change.
-Since we include rollbar at the top of the Application it is available through the browser's `window` DOM object or by including it as a module in specific sections.
+Our web apps are `Single Page Apps`, SPAs, meaning that it all runs off of the same front-end code even when the URL subpage and parameters change.
+Since we include Rollbar at the top of the Application it is available through the browser's `window` DOM object or by including it as a module in specific sections.
 DOM `window` is sufficient for our needs so the example below covers how to raise an error from within the app.

 ```javascript
 try {
   someCode();